brotatotes/bht-automation/bht gen 3/John/Chapter 8/John 8 17 bht.md

 # John 8:17 Commentary Help Text

 ## BHT:
-Jesus confronts the Jewish leaders' skepticism about his testimony by emphasizing that he satisfies their demand for the letter of the law.
-He asserts that he is an exception to the rule that self-praise is no praise, affirming the truth of his words.
-Drawing from their own law, Jesus points out that the combined witness of himself and the Father fulfills the requirement of two witnesses.
-In doing so, he exposes the fallacy of their objection and establishes the validity of his testimony.
+Jesus, in responding to those who judge his testimony by the mere letter of the law, affirms that he is an exception to the rule.
+He points out that their law, which they claim as their own, requires the testimony of two witnesses, and in this case, the testimony of him and his Father fulfills that requirement.
+Jesus does not separate himself from the Jews and the law entirely, but rather exposes the inconsistency in their application and establishes the validity of his testimony through the fulfillment of their own law.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "So that if you will have the mere letter of the law, and judge my testimony by it, I will even thus satisfy you."
+1. "If you will have the mere letter of the law, and judge my testimony by it, I will even thus satisfy you."
 2. "The law which you have made so completely your own by your kind of adherence to it."
-3. "Your thus implying, 'The law which you have made so completely your own by your kind of adherence to it.'"
+3. "I will even thus satisfy you."

 ### Jamieson-Fausset-Brown:
 1. "Not by disputing the wholesome human maxim that 'self-praise is no praise,' but by affirming that He was an exception to the rule, or rather, that it had no application to Him."
-2. "How does He meet this specious cavil?
-Not by disputing the wholesome human maxim..."
+2. "He was an exception to the rule."
-3. "He was an exception to the rule, or rather, that it had no application to Him."
+3. "It had no application to Him."

 ### Albert Barnes:
-1. "Jesus says that if, in such a case, the testimony of two men were sufficient to establish a fact, his own testimony and that of his Father ought to be esteemed ample evidence in the case of religious doctrine."
+1. "If, in such a case, the testimony of two men were sufficient to establish a fact, his own testimony and that of his Father ought to be esteemed ample evidence in the case of religious doctrine."
-2. "Two men - If two men could confirm a case, the evidence of Jesus and of God ought not to be deemed insufficient."
+2. "If two men could confirm a case, the evidence of Jesus and of God ought not to be deemed insufficient."
-3. "Is true - In Deuteronomy, 'established.'
-This means the same thing.
+3. "Is true...This means the same thing.
 It is confirmed; is worthy of belief."

 ### Marvin Vincent:
 1. "In your law, that which is yours.
 Yours has an emphatic force: of which you claim a monopoly."
-2. "It has been written, and stands written."
+2. "It is written, it has been written, and stands written."
-3. "Thus there are two witnesses, and the letter of the law is fulfilled."
+3. "The Father - beareth witness of me.
+Thus there are two witnesses, and the letter of the law is fulfilled."

 ### John Calvin:
-1. "The Son of God ought to be excluded from the ordinary number of other men, because he neither is a private individual, nor transacts his own private business."
+1. "The Son of God ought to be excluded from the ordinary number of other men..."
-2. "He distinguishes himself from his Father to accommodate himself to the capacity of his hearers, and on account of his office as a servant of the Father."
+2. "...he accommodates himself to the capacity of his hearers, and that on account of his office..."
-3. "All his doctrine has proceeded from the Father."
+3. "...he asserts that all his doctrine has proceeded."

 ### Philip Schaff:
-1. "But in your own law also it is written that the witness of two men is true."
+1. "In the very law which they magnified, on which they take their stand, as they accuse Him of breaking the law...this principle is laid down."
-2. "The words flow from the fact that it is His purpose to show that the principle upon which He proceeded was founded in the law which they themselves so highly honoured."
+2. "An emphasis is made to rest on ‘men’ to prepare for the next verse."
 3. "They thus at once magnify the law and are an argumentum ad hominem."

 ### Archibald T. Robertson:
-1. "He does not mean in either case to separate himself wholly from the Jews and the law, though in Matthew 5 he does show the superiority of his teaching to that of the law."
+1. "He does not mean in either case to separate himself wholly from the Jews and the law."
-2. "This combined witness of two is not true just because they agree unless true in fact separately."
+2. "This combined witness of two is not true just because they agree, unless true in fact separately."
 3. "But if they disagree, the testimony falls to the ground."

 ### John Gill:
 1. "They used not to determine any judiciary matter by the mouth of one witness, neither pecuniary causes, nor causes of life and death."
-2. "Wherever it is said a 'witness', it is to be understood of two unless the Scripture particularly specifies one."
+2. "Wherever it is said a 'witness', it is to be understood of two, unless the Scripture particularly specifies one."
-3. "In the case of a wife suspected of adultery and in the business of striking off the neck of the heifer in case of murder, they admitted of one witness."
+3. "In the case of a wife suspected of adultery, and in the business of striking off the neck of the heifer in case of murder, they admitted of one witness."

 ### John Wesley:
 1. Deuteronomy 19:15.